-Access the SEM Dashboard (formerly SEM Ops Center) to highlight and summarize trends and suspicious activity through a series of interactive widgets.
+Access the SEM Dashboard to highlight and summarize trends and suspicious activity through a series of interactive widgets.
 You can create, edit, and arrange widgets to display log data in a variety of tables and graphs based on filters within your Events viewer.
 Upon initial login, the SEM Dashboard appears by default.

-The SEM Events viewer provides instant access to live event monitoring and filtering as well as historical record archives for in-depth analysis and troubleshooting.
+Live and Historical Events provides instant access to live event monitoring and filtering as well as historical record archives for in-depth analysis and troubleshooting.
 Within the console view, you can quickly switch between real-time event streaming and historical log views based on user-defined date and time parameters.
-In addition to live and historical keyword search options, all established SEM Monitor filters are accessible in the SEM Events Console Filters pane.
+In addition to live and historical keyword search options, all established SEM Monitor filters are accessible on the SEM Console Filters pane.

 Rules monitor event traffic and automatically respond to security events in real time, whether you are monitoring the console or not.
 When an event (or a series of events) meets a rule condition, the rule prompts the SEM manager to act.
 A response action can be discreet (for example, sending a notification to select users by email), or active (for example, blocking an IP address or stopping a process).